Kylie Jenner’s Slow-Motion Swimsuit Jump Gets Ugly: See Instagram’s Shade

 “Kylie did u find kim’s earrings this time??” one fan asked.

 Kim Kardashian’s earring drama may be somewhat forgotten, but it remains a solid favorite in the meme world.
-The KKW Beauty founder famously had a meltdown on Keeping Up With The Kardashians over the alleged loss of her jewelry.
+The KKW Beauty founder famously had a meltdown on Keeping Up with the Kardashians over the alleged loss of her jewelry.
 As E!
-News reports, Kim’s earring was said to be worth $75,000.
+News reported, Kim’s earring was said to be worth $75,000.

 In terms of questionable responses, it looked like Kylie was all set today.
-The most upvoted comment appeared to be poking fun at the sound in the first part of Kylie’s video.
+The most upvoted comment appeared to poke fun at the sound in the first part of Kylie’s video.

 View this post on Instagram